redis/redis-doc/topics/cluster-tutorial.md

 ---

-Now that we have a number of instances running, we need to create our cluster writing some meaningful configuration to the nodes.
+Now that we have a number of instances running, we need to create our cluster by writing some meaningful configuration to the nodes.

 This is very easy to accomplish as we are helped by the Redis Cluster command line utility called `redis-trib`, that is a Ruby program